 “Why?
-The door is right,” Kyle pointed back towards the door, “…there.
+The door is right…” Kyle pointed back towards where the door had been, “…there.”

 “It is not!”
-Vicky threw one of the plastic balls out into the open sea.
+Vicky threw the green sphere out into the water.
 “I read the whole thing!”

-Vicky looked over at Kyle for help, but he was already settling in on another runabout.
+Vicky looked over at Kyle for help, who shrugged and sat down in another runabout.
 She ran her hands over her face.
 “Why do I even bother sometimes.”

 “What’s the worst that could happen, Vicky?”
-Kyle undid the mooring lines and was showing Avera what to do.
+Kyle undid the mooring lines while Avera listened to him explain the ropes.

-I AM ROOTING FOR ALL THREE OF YOU TO WIN.
-I THOUGHT YOU WOULD LIKE TO KNOW.
+THERE IS HOPE THAT ALL THREE OF YOU WILL WIN.
+THOUGHT YOU WOULD LIKE TO KNOW.